 Obviously, this depiction is speculative.
 However, it’s a lot closer than this portrayal of Jesus, which was common in children’s Bibles when I was growing up (see below).
 Or stained glass windows like this one, showing Jesus with flowing blonde hair.

 The “White Jesus” question is an important one to consider because there is a strong perception by many in the Black community that White Jesus is a symbol of racist propaganda.
 You don't need to be an advocate of Critical Race Theory to make the observation that Jesus looked more like a modern day Egyptian than a New York Jew.
-"White Jesus" also has potential impact on evangelism, as it can be a legitimate hindrance to the Gospel.
+"White Jesus" also has potential impact on evangelism, as it can be a very real hindrance from some when it comes to engaging with them in a discussion about the Gospel.

 Jesus was a Jew for a reason – to fulfill the promise God made to bring the Messiah through the Jews.
 He promised Abraham that the people of the world would be blessed through Him (Gen. 12:1–3).
 A few hundred years later, God promised King David that the Messiah would come through His family (2 Samuel 7:16).
 This is the heart of the Gospel: "But when the set time had fully come,God sent his Son" (Gal.
 4:4).
 From there, the Gospel goes out to the nations (Matt.
 28:19–20; Acts 1:8).

-Depicting Jesus as white is, at best, historically inaccurate.
-But I would say the same about depictions showing Jesus to be Black with dreadlocks or Asian.
-Some Christians would go so far as to say that all depictions of Jesus are a violation of the second commandment (Ex.
-20:4).
-Personally, I am very cautious about visual depictions of the Son because I think it could inadvertently misdirect us to divide His humanity from His deity, which is a heresy.
-What I can say with more certainty is that literal depictions of Jesus as white (or Black or Asian) certainly represent bad history.
+Personally, I am very cautious about visual depictions of the Son because I think it can inadvertently misdirect us to divide His humanity from His deity, which is a heresy.
+What I can say with more certainty is that literal depictions of Jesus as European (or African or Asian) certainly represent bad history.
 They may also represent bad theology.